is a Burlington, Vermont-based cartoonist.

 She is the author of RX: A Graphic Memoir (2018, Grand Central Publishing), about her experience working in psychopharmaceutical advertising and subsequent hospitalization for bipolar mania, which has received acclaim from Kirkus Reviews, Publisher's Weekly, and New York Magazine, among others

 Her comic strip - Rachel Lives Here Now - appears weekly in Vermont's alternative newspaper Seven Days, and has gained wide acclaim for its humorous take on Vermont-centric themes.
-Her one-off comic book series, The Wizard of Life, about a trustafarian UVM student, has earned cult-status in Burlington's "highest" circles.

 She also appears in Issue #4 of James Kochalka's Superfuckers Forever series, the online comics journal Spiralbound, the femme alt-comics newspaper The Ladybroad Ledger, and issues 1-3 of the Maple Key Comics Anthology.